BU-Neuromics/de_toolkit/docs/index.rst

 ``de_toolkit`` is a suite of Bioinformatics tools useful in differential expression analysis and other high-throughput sequencing count-based workflows.
-The tools are implemented either through direct implementation in python or as a convenience wrapper around R packages using rpy2_.
+The tools are implemented either through direct implementation in python or as a convenience wrapper around R packages using a :doc:`custom wrapr<wrapr>`.

 The toolkit is both a python module and a command line interface that wraps primary module functions to facilitate easy integration into workflows.
 For